Dar-mann/NEEB-Python-Project-GroupB/NEEB-PYTHON-TASK.md

 # NEEB-Python-project

+# Question 1:
-# Question 1:Write a program that prints numbers from 0 to 99.Numbers must be separated by ,, followed by a space,Numbers should be printed in ascending order, with two digits, The last number should be followed by a new line, You can only use no more than 2 print functions with string format, You can only use one loop in your code,You are not allowed to store numbers or strings in a variable,You are not allowed to import any module
+Write a program that prints numbers from 0 to 99.Numbers must be separated by ,, followed by a space, Numbers should be printed in ascending order, with two digits, The last number should be followed by a new line, You can only use no more than 2 print functions with string format, You can only use one loop in your code,You are not allowed to store numbers or strings in a variable,You are not allowed to import any module
 # Question 1 Python code:

 # create a for loop for numbers(i) within the range of 100